Automattic/vip-go-ci/README.md

 > ./vip-go-ci.php --repo-options=true --repo-options-allowed="phpcs-severity,post-generic-pr-support-comments"

+Also supported is the `phpcs-sniffs-exclude` option.
+This is an array parameter and if it is specified in the options file, the items specified will be appended to the options specified on the command line.

 Should the configuration file not be found, the configuration value not be valid, or altering of the option is not allowed, the option will not be altered on run-time.
 Note that not all options need to be set in the configuration file, only those desired.
 The file is expected to be a parsable, valid JSON.

 This feature might be extended to other options in the future.